Florence Lawrence: Independent Moving Pictures Company

 Finding themselves 'at liberty', Lawrence and Solter in 1909 were able to join the Independent Moving Pictures Company of America (IMP).
 The company, founded by Carl Laemmle, the owner of a film exchange (who later absorbed IMP into Universal Pictures, of which he was founder and president), was looking for experienced filmmakers and actors.
 Needing a star, he lured Lawrence away from Biograph by promising to give her a marquee.
 First, Laemmle organized a publicity stunt by starting a rumor that Lawrence had been killed by a street car in New York City.
 Then, after gaining much media attention, he placed ads in the newspapers that announced "We nail a lie" and included a photo of Lawrence.
 The ad declared she is alive and well and making The Broken Oath, a new movie for his IMP Film Company to be directed by Solter.

 Laemmle had Lawrence make a personal appearance in St. Louis, Missouri in March 1910 with her leading man to show her fans that she was very much alive, making her one of the early performers not already famous in another medium to be identified by name by her studio.

-The fans in St. Louis were so thrilled to see Lawrence alive that they grabbed at her and popped the buttons off her coat.
-Laemmle used this to generate further attention by falsely claiming that Lawrence's St. Louis fans rushed her in a frenzy and tore her clothes off.
-Partially due to Laemmle's ingenuity, the "star system" was born, and before long, Florence Lawrence became a household name.
-However, her fame also proved that the studio executives who had concerns over wage demands soon had their fears proved correct.
-Laemmle managed to lure William V. Ranous, one of Vitagraph's better directors, over to IMP.
-Ranous introduced Laemmle to Lawrence and Solter, and they began to work together.
-Lawrence and Solter worked for IMP for 11 months, making 50 films.
-After this, they went on vacation in Europe.

-When they returned to the United States, they joined a film company headed by Siegmund Lubin, described as the "wisest and most democratic film producer in history".
-She once again teamed with Arthur Johnson, and the pair made 48 films together under Lubin's direction.
-At the time, the film industry was controlled by the Motion Picture Patents Company (MPPC), a trust formed by the major film companies.
-IMP was not a member of the MPPC, and hence operated outside its distribution system.
-Theaters found showing IMP films lost the right to screen MPPC films.
-IMP, therefore, had powerful enemies in the film industry.
-It managed to survive largely due to Lawrence's popularity.